mtth-bfft/simplca/README.md

 1. OpenSSL's manual is painful to read, but [read the fine manual](https://www.feistyduck.com/books/openssl-cookbook/) before using this software;
 2. Read the contents of this script, and understand at least its basic steps;
-3. Handle CA operations offline, or at least move client private keys offline once they are generated.
+3. Handle CA operations offline, or at least move private keys offline once they are generated.